jnozzi/cocoadev.com/markdown/DynamicTyping.md

-General/DynamicTyping is a relatively simple idea: you postpone specifying what type General/AnObject is until the program is running.
+DynamicTyping is a relatively simple idea: you postpone specifying what type AnObject is until the program is running.

-General/DynamicTyping is done by declaring an object as id:
+DynamicTyping is done by declaring an object as id:

 id someObject;

-id is the generic type for objects in General/ObjectiveCee.
+id is the generic type for objects in ObjectiveCee.
 The statement above means that someObject is an object, but doesn't specify what *type* of object it is.  someObject could be a window, a button, an array, or something else entirely.
 It is vaguely analogous to a void pointer in C.

-Using General/DynamicTyping allows for some interesting concepts such as General/MultipleDispatch, simply by making everything that much more dynamic.
+Using DynamicTyping allows for some interesting concepts such as MultipleDispatch, simply by making everything that much more dynamic.